afilbert/valheim-toggle-movement-mod/README.md

 Configuration allows:

 * **Enable**, Enable the mod, default: true
+* **OverrideGameAutorun**, This overrides the new auto-run config setting that functions as a sprint toggle, default: true
 * **SprintToggle**, Sprint works like a toggle, default: true
 * **SprintToggleAlternate**, Sprint is toggled through use of another key/button, default: false
 * **SprintToggleAlternateKey**, Used in conjunction with SprintToggleAlternate.
 This is the key used to toggle sprint on/off, default: T